BrennerDesign/egofishinggear/_products/ego-fishing-tools/ultra-grip-standard.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO Ultra-Grip built-in 40lbs scale fish gripping tool was designed to
+  <p>The EGO Ultra Grip Standard model is perfect for landing fish - especially
-  allow the angler to quickly and easily reach out and lip a fish to either lift it into the boat and/or get an accurate weight on the fish with the built-in weigh scale.
-The EGO Ultra-Grip fish gripping tool offers very good quality and exceptional value.</p>
+  the toothy variety.
+The stainless steel jaws open by a quick-action trigger that provides easy and convenient operation with the flick of your finger.
+The anodized aluminum body keeps it lightweight and its rubber handle grip provides a solid grip even in wet conditions.</p>
 right_column_html: >-
   <ul><li>Stainless Steel Jaws</li><li>Anodized aluminum body</li><li>Quick
   trigger action</li><li>Built-in weigh scale (up to 40lbs)</li><li>Quick-clip